tamirshor7/procjects/Python-Scrabbles/README.txt

 Python Pygame Scrabbles Simulator
 Rules:
-The traditional rules of Scrabbles have been slightly modified to make to game more challenging.
+The traditional rules of Scrabbles have been slightly modified to make the game more challenging.
 Each player gets an initial amount of 7 character tokens.
 The goal is to create as many words as possbile along the 13X13 Game board.
 Each character earns whoever placed it on the board a different amount of points, in any case its placing forms